From RAG to Agentic RAG for Faithful Islamic Question Answering: Datasets

-To ensure theological validity beyond automated filtering, we manually annotated a subset of the dataset.
-Annotators were hired through a third-party company and compensated at the standard hourly rate for their location.
-All annotators were professionals, fluent in both Arabic and English, and held at least a bachelor’s degree.
-Each annotator signed a non-disclosure agreement (NDA) specifying all permitted uses of the data.
-Each item was annotated by three annotators.
-Disagreements (Agreement rate was 82.96\% and Cohen's $\kappa$ of $0.62$ for three annotators for each item.) are resolved via adjudication; items that fail validation are either revised or removed, yielding a final benchmark with auditable provenance and quantified human consistency.
-For more details, please see Appendix~\ref{app:human_valid}.
+To ensure dataset quality, we manually annotated a subset of the data.
+We prepared detailed annotation guidelines for the full question profiling task, as described in Appendix~\ref{app:human_valid}.
+Although these guidelines cover all profiling dimensions, we limited manual annotation to \textit{difficulty level} and \textit{fine-grained topic category} in order to reduce annotation effort.
+Annotators were recruited through a third-party company and were compensated at the standard hourly rate for their location.
+All annotators were professionals, fluent in both Arabic and English, and held at least a bachelor's degree.
+Each annotator signed a non-disclosure agreement specifying the permitted uses of the data.
+Every item was annotated independently by three annotators.
+We observe an agreement rate of 82.96\% and a Cohen's $\kappa$ of 0.62 on average for both categories.

-\paragraph{Diversity and Complexity Analysis.} \dataset is designed to cover a broad spectrum of Islamic knowledge with a notable emphasis on complex domains.
-As visualised in Figure \ref{fig:detailed_stats}, Inheritance Law (26.4\%) and Jurisprudence (17.4\%) constitute the largest categories, followed by Prophetic Biography (11.4\%), Islamic Creed (9.8\%), and Quranic Studies (9.4\%).
-Regarding cognitive demands, our analysis reveals that the majority of samples (\textbf{70.7\%}) require active reasoning to derive the correct answer, whereas only 29.3\% rely on simple fact recall.
-Furthermore, \textbf{55.4\%} of the questions necessitate multi-step reasoning, challenging models to maintain context over longer inference chains.
-In terms of difficulty, a distribution peaking at Level 3 (31.2\%), with substantial representation at Level 4 (21.8\%) and Level 1 (22.8\%) to differentiate between basic and advanced model capabilities.
-Please see Appendix~\ref{app:dataset-figures} for more details.